 Pregnancy gingivitis is caused by a rise in the hormone progesterone which can contribute to an increase in the flow of blood to gum tissues making them sensitive, swollen and more likely to bleed when you brush and floss.
 These hormonal changes can make it easier for certain gingivitis-causing bacteria to grow and can make gum tissue more tender.
 While pregnancy gingivitis can occur anytime between the second and eight month, it's usually more severe during the second trimester.

 Controlling plaque is the most important thing you can do to prevent problems with pregnancy gingivitis.
 A strict home care routine of proper and meticulous plaque removal should start even before you are pregnant.
 Not all oral care products are the same, so be sure to choose a toothpaste and mouthwash designed to treat plaque and gingivitis.
-Also try a soft power brush to make plaque removal easier.
+Also try a soft electric rechargeable brush to make plaque removal easier.

 Blood thinning medications may also cause your gums to bleed.
 If you think your bleeding gums might be due to medication, get in touch with your dentist.